EPFL-IC/mypage-test-template/README.md

 The goal of this project is to offer grad students an EPFL domain based webpage where they can showcase information about themselves and their research.

+Keep in mind that :
+* Each user has a quota of 1Gb
+* After your departure, there will be a grace period of 6 months

 ### Objectives:

 The main objectives of this project: <br />